Chameleons Can Eat These Fruits & Vegetables

 Author:

-This list is what you should be gut loading your chameleon’s insects on a regular basis.
+The list of vegetables and greens are what you should be gut loading your chameleon’s insect it eats on a regular basis.
 You can also offer any of these to your chameleon by hand or in a bowl directly.

 Greens